Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

 where $\alpha$ is the forgetful functor.
 Lemma~\ref{LemmaGL} shows that $\alpha$ is an equivalence of categories if $K$ is discretely valued.
-We will further show that \begin{itemize} \item $\alpha$ is always faithful (this is obvious), \item for $\lambda\in\BQ$ fixed, $\alpha$ restricted to the categories where the $\sigma$-module $M\otimes_{\CO_K\dbl z\dbr}K\{z,\frac{\zeta^{1/q}}{z}\rangle$ is isoclinic of slope $\lambda$ is an equivalence of categories (Proposition~\ref{Prop4.1}), \item if $K$ is discretely valued $\alpha$ is an equivalence of categories (Genestier-Lafforgue, Lemma~\ref{LemmaGL}), \item if $K$ is algebraically closed $\alpha$ is essentially surjective but not full (Proposition~\ref{Prop4.2}), \item consider the following condition on the field $K$:
+We will further show the following. \begin{itemize} \item $\alpha$ is always faithful (this is obvious). \item Fix $\lambda\in\BQ$.
+Then $\alpha$ restricted to the categories where the $\sigma$-module $M\otimes_{\CO_K\dbl z\dbr}K\{z,\frac{\zeta^{1/q}}{z}\rangle$ is isoclinic of slope $\lambda$ (Definition~\ref{DefIsoclinic}) is an equivalence of categories (Proposition~\ref{Prop4.1}). \item If $K$ is discretely valued, $\alpha$ is an equivalence of categories (Genestier-Lafforgue, Lemma~\ref{LemmaGL}). \item If $K$ is algebraically closed, $\alpha$ is essentially surjective but not full (Proposition~\ref{Prop4.2}). \item Consider the following condition on the field $K$: